 Working time, or open time is how long it takes this paint to dry to touch, so, technically it is how much time you have to paint.

-The main reason we have brushstrokes or marks is because the paint hasn’t flowed out easily and completely before it’s dried.
+The main reason we have brushstrokes or marks is that the paint hasn’t flowed out easily and completely before it’s dried.

 Ex., acrylic paint is considered to be fast-drying, as it takes it 5-20 minutes to dry to touch.
 Painting furniture or walls you need paint that dries in 24 hrs.

-Choose paint with longer working time or use special mediums, like extenders.
-Don’t buy cheap paint, as price depends fully on the grade of the paint and the brand.
+Choose paint with a longer working time or use special mediums, like extenders.
+Don’t buy cheap paint, as the price depends fully on the grade of the paint and the brand.

 Recommended Paint brands :

 |Golden Open Acrylics set of 8||Acrylic paint with longer working time.
 For painting on canvas, paper, and wooden panels.|